mwarning/KadNode/README.md

 ## DESCRIPTION

-**KadNode** is a small P2P name/resource resolution daemon based on a Distributed Hash Table (DHT).
-It can be used as a personal and decentralized DynDNS service that intercepts and resolves DNS requests.
+**KadNode** is a small P2P DNS resolution daemon based on a Distributed Hash Table (DHT).
+It can intercept and resolve DNS request of a given top level domain in the background of the system.
+This makes it usable even in a browser or on the command line.
+KadNode can serve as as a personal and decentralized DynDNS service that way.
+A KadNode instance can also announce domains to the network.
+A cryptographic public key can be used to let KadNode filter out nodes that announce the same domain as the expected one.
-The DHT is identical to the one used in the Transmission Bittorrent client.
+The DHT is identical to the one used in the Transmission Bittorrent client and works on the Internet as well as on local networks.
+Packages for multiple operating systems are available to setup your system right away.
+Have a look at the configuration file (/etc/kadnode/kadnode.conf) for further instructions.

 Features: